Kirkland Signature Golf Balls Review (Are They Good)

 Early Kirkland balls were manufactured by Nassau Golf out of South Korea.
 This is the company that makes Taylormade Golf Balls.

 We definitely give these golf balls a thumbs up and recommend them to any curious golfers out there who are on the fence.
-At a dollar per ball, you can’t really go wrong.
+At $1.50 per ball, you can’t really go wrong.

 If you’re already loyal to a brand, we get it.
 Still worth trying if you have a Costco membership.